AI Fractal Explorer - Infinite Mandelbrot Zoom Explore infinite mathematical beauty! Click to zoom

 }

-Creates a new p5.Image object that will store the colored fractal pixels
+Creates a blank p5.Image the same size as the canvas that will hold the colored fractal pixels.

 computeMaxIterations()